MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 In our scenario, implementing the zero trust security model involves utilizing the Azure Application Gateway as a service proxy, which acts as a front-end for incoming requests.
 These requests then travel down to the NGINX Ingress controller on Azure Kubernetes Service (AKS) in an encrypted format.

-By employing the zero trust security model, several advantages can be gained concerning the privacy and security of communications:
+Zero trust security model provides several advantages to improve the privacy and security of communications:

 1. **Enhanced Access Control:** With zero trust, access control is based on continuous verification.
 This approach ensures that only authorized users or devices are granted access to specific resources, thus reducing the risk of unauthorized access and potential data breaches.
 2. **Stronger Data Protection:** The encryption of requests ensures that sensitive information is transmitted securely and mitigates the risk of unauthorized interception and protects the privacy of communications.